Let’s step through adding a basic dissector. We’ll start with the made up "foo" protocol. It consists of the following basic items.

 isn’t found we provide a fallback which just prints the value in hex.
 We use

-this twice, once in the INFO field of the columns — if it’s displayed, and
+this twice, once in the INFO field of the columns — if it’s displayed — and

-similarly we append this data to the base of our dissecting tree.
+once to append this data to the base of our dissecting tree.